Tom Lohr is a navy veteran, world traveler, adventurer, baseball fan and hot dog aficionado. He loves dogs and hates political correctness.

 1. The Minutia of People's Lives

-While Facebook was great for keeping me up do date on significant events of my friends and family, like births, deaths, divorces, engagements weddings, reunions, picnics, etc. I also had a cadre of friends who wanted everyone to know EVERTHING they were doing.
-Frankly, I didn't care that they were preparing roast beef for dinner (with boiled redskin potatoes, cole slaw and dinner rolls), or that they needed to go to the store because they were out of Captain Crunch and toilet paper.
-I honestly don't know how those people go anything done since they were always posting about what they needed to do or were doing
+While Facebook was great for keeping me up to date on significant events of my friends and family, like births, deaths, divorces, engagements weddings, reunions, picnics, etc. I also had a cadre of friends who wanted everyone to know EVERYTHING they were doing.
+Frankly, I didn't care that they were preparing roast beef for dinner (with boiled redskin potatoes, coleslaw, and dinner rolls), or that they needed to go to the store because they were out of Captain Crunch and toilet paper.
+I honestly don't know how those people got anything done since they were always posting about what they needed to do or were doing.

 2. Family Quarrels

 Every family has weirdness and spats between relatives, but social media can really amplify it.
-If you rag on aunt Becky because she gave your kid a crappy birthday gift, aunt Becky will read about it because both of your are connected to a lot of the same people.
-Guess who is going to have attitude the next time you see her?
+If you rag on Aunt Becky because she gave your kid a crappy birthday gift, Aunt Becky will read about it because both of you are connected to a lot of the same people.
+Guess who is going to have an attitude the next time you see her?
 And it might turn into an internet flaming war that torches family ties for a very long time.
 Social media was never a good place to air grievances about family members, and many folks learned the hard way that what you post on the internet is forever.

 3. Disappointment in Friends

 I know/knew a lot of smart and talented people.
-People that were/are scientists, artists, tradesmen, etc. I though the world of many of them.
-Until I read some of their posts.
+People that were/are scientists, artists, tradesmen, etc. I thought the world of many of them—until I read some of their posts.
 It is a great disappointment when you find out that some of your closest friends that you admire are closet racists, political bigots, or just mean and intolerant.
 Every time I read my social media feed, my list of electronically connected friends dwindled.

 4. Malicious Use